 - Your vine grows but you never get to the point of seeing fruit before the frost kills it.

-I'm going to show you how to overcome all of those issues so you can grow your very own organic Luffa sponge this summer.
+I'm going to show you how to overcome all of those issues so you can grow your own organic luffa sponge this summer.

 Handy for showers, scrubbing pots and whacking people on the head with.

-- If you're in a cooler zone, start your Luffa seeds early, indoors, 6 weeks before the last frost date.
+STEP 1 - If you're in a cooler zone, start your Luffa seeds early, indoors, 6 - 8 weeks before the last frost date.

-- Use new Luffa seeds and soak them in water for 24 hours prior to planting.
-Seeds that have been hanging around for years probably won't germinate.
+STEP 2 - Use new Luffa seeds and soak them in water for 24 hours prior to planting.
+Seeds that have been hanging around for years won't germinate well.

-- When the weather is right (warm soil and air) start hardening off your seedlings.
+- When the weather is right ( air is consistently around 70 F or 21 C) start hardening off your seedlings.
 This is more important than with most other plants because Luffa are so prone to transplant shock.

 - After a week or so of hardening off, plant your seedlings in an area that gets FULL sun.
 As much sun as possible.
 Anything less and you won't get any Luffas.